University Lecturers Series

 Primary Proposal Round (for lectures the following academic year)

-A call for proposals will be issued by the Faculty Senate in November to alert faculty and university organizations to the mid-January proposal due date for lectures to be offered the following academic year.
-Notification of funding awards will typically sent in late March.
+A call for proposals will be issued by the Faculty Senate in November to alert faculty and university organizations to the early February proposal due date for lectures to be offered the following spring or fall.
+Notification of funding awards will typically be sent in April.

 The committee will recommend funding for the highest ranked proposals.
 In order to support as many proposals as possible, each award is limited to no more than $3,000.

 Prior to submitting a proposal, applicants should contact the speaker or speaker’s agent to determine availability and fees.
 This is important because awarded funds cannot be transferred to a replacement speaker.
 University Lecturers Series funds may only be requested for speaker fees, and if needed, travel and accommodations.
 Receptions, incidentals (such as printing, food, flowers), and other costs will not be funded.

 Proposals should document the prestige and significance of the speaker, delineate plans for the event (including advertising), provide budget outline showing collaboration across university units, and indicate the potential for reaching the broadest and most diverse audience possible.

 The University Lecturers Committee will review and discuss proposals and, if necessary, will make budget adjustments.

 Each committee member will assign a score to each proposal based on the following rubric.